Last updated on August 8th, 2021 at 04:34 amJump to Recipe

 Remove the foil after 25 minutes to broil the surface until bubbly for another 10 to 15 minutes.

 - Choose a high-quality ricotta cheese that will have less moisture than those with gum in the ingredients.
 This is to ensure that the outcome will not be watery.

-- Make sure that the spinach is also dry.
+- In addition, make sure that the spinach is also dry.
 A salad spinner can help.
 And if there is still water, pat them dry with a towel.

-- Do not overcook the shells as they will continue to cook upon baking.
+- Remember – Do NOT overcook the shells as they will continue to cook upon baking.
 Aim for just al dente.

-- Use a piping bag to make it easier for you to fill the shells in.
+- Also, you can use a piping bag to make it easier for you to fill the shells in.

 - 16-20 jumbo pasta shells

 - 4 cups packed fresh spinach leaves roughly chopped

 - 1 cup grated Parmesan cheese plus more for serving